Apollo-Protocol/terms-of-reference/terms-of-reference/1-executive-board.md

 3. Early access: whilst one of our key principles is being open, early access will be provided to work in progress material such as publications.

-4.Use of branding: publications and larger events can be branded with your associated organisations to express support of the initiative and overall helping with the promotion of events.
+4. Use of branding: publications and larger events can be branded with your associated organisations to express support of the initiative and overall helping with the promotion of events.

 ## 8. Authority